iskrenpanteleev/Gallery/README.md

 ## Requirements
 - PHP >=8.1

-## Application serving
+## Configuration
-- Configure your DB connection in the .env located in the root directory of the project
+- Configure your DB connection innside the .env file located in the root directory of the project

+## Installation and serving
 - composer install
 - php artisan migrate --seed
 - php artisan storage:link